 In addition to updating the default VOM adder values, the previous review also codified certain cost categorization principles and included a more comprehensive update to the VOM cost framework.
 This more substantial stakeholder initiative took several years to complete and went beyond the scope of the typical triennial default VOM adder review.
 As this is a typical triennial review, the CAISO does not believe an issue paper is necessary.

 IV.
 Proposal

-The CAISO proposes to update the default VOM adder values with a 16% inflation increase.
-This increase is based on the BLS Consumer Price Index for all Urban Consumers from December 2019 to December 2022.
-The proposed values are shown in Table 2.
+The CAISO proposes to update the default VOM adder values with an 18.73% inflation increase.
+This increase is based on the BLS Consumer Price Index for all Urban Consumers from December 2019 to June 2023.